Polychora

 1. As mentioned above, for regular polychora with Tetrahedral cells, their vertex polyhedra - in this case Icosahedra - are inevitably highlighted by their faces.
 This means that sections 1 and 7 in Table 2 are face sections of the 600-cell.

 2. The edges of the Icosahedral sections are shared by Great dodecahedral sections, which have the Pentagonal sections of the Icosahedron as faces.
+These are edge sections of the 600-cell.

 3. We also see that the vertices of the Dodecahedral sections of the 600-cell - numbers 2 and 6 in Table 2 - are also linked by edges of the 600-cell.
 This means that they are edge sections of the 600-cell.

 Thus, the edges of the 600-cell - where each vertex is connected to the closest vertex in the arrangement (section 1) - also represent sections 1,2,4,6 and 7 in Table 2, with 0 and 8 being represented by the connectors themselves.
 In the model, we can see projections of all 120 instances of the three regular edge and face sections, and of all 60 equatorial Icosidodecahedra.
-The fact that the edges of the 600-cell highlight equatorial Icosidodecahedra and Decagons implies that, as for those two figures, the distance of a vertex to the centre is φ times the edge length.

 Challenge to the reader: After building the model of the 600-cell, locate the perfectly flat projections of the Icosahedron, Dodecahedron and Icosidodecahedron under each vertex of the outer blue Icosidodecahedron.

 The Icosahedral face sections share the Triangular faces of the Tetrahedral cells, the Great dodecahedral edge sections share the Pentagonal faces of the Dodecahedral edge sections.
 As we'll see next, these regular edge and face sections are cells of three regular facetings of the 600-cell that have the same edges, and in some cases the same faces.
 They are analogous to the Great dodecahedron, which has the edges of the Icosahedron and the latter's Pentagonal edge sections as faces.
-Removing instead 24 Icosahedral sections that touch each other only at their vertices we obtain the Snub 24-cell.

 The dual of the 600-cell is necessarily a regular polychoron sharing its symmetry, 600 vertices with Tetrahedral vertex polyhedra, 1200 edges with Triangular figures, 720 Pentagonal faces and 120 Dodecahedral cells: the 120-cell.
 This is the 4-D equivalent of its cell, the Dodecahedron.
-Fig. 22 shows a model of its Icosahedral projection.
+Fig. 5.11 shows a model of its Icosahedral projection.
 Two of its Dodecahedral cells appear undistorted at the centre of projection: an Icosahedral projection of the 120-cell is necessarily a cell-first projection.

-Fig. 22: This is the Icosahedral projection of the 120-cell.
-This projection is the dual of the projection of the 600-cell in Fig. 21.
+Fig. 5.11: This is the Icosahedral projection of the 120-cell.
+This projection is the dual of the projection of the 600-cell in Fig. 5.10.

 If you pay attention to the model, you will see that all of these projections of Dodecahedral cells can already be seen as the Dodecahedral edge sections in the model of the 600-cell!
 This situation is similar to that of the Icosahedron, which contains all faces of the Dodecahedron as Pentagonal sections.